There are things to consider when you build or review your web applications for use with Acoustic™ Experience Analytics (Tealeaf).

 As a security practice, do not display any sensitive data such as credit card details or site passwords in the HTTP response.
 Instead, you can echo this type of data in the response after the visitor has encountered an error, such as a credit card authorization error, to assist the visitor in completing the transaction.

-If sensitive data is appropriately bracketed in the HTML responses generated by your web application, Experience Analytics includes some prebuilt privacy rules that automatically block or encrypt the data.
+If sensitive data is appropriately bracketed in the HTML responses generated by your web application, Tealeaf includes some prebuilt privacy rules that automatically block or encrypt the data.

 Pop-up windows

-Because client-side pop-ups and client-side validation do not involve any communication with the web server, they can't be tracked with Experience Analytics CX Passive Capture Application.
+Because client-side pop-ups and client-side validation do not involve any communication with the webserver, they can't be tracked with CX Passive Capture Application.

-If you need to track these types of client-side interactions for your web application, the Experience Analytics CX UI Capture for AJAX library can be deployed to gather this information.
+If you need to track these types of client-side interactions for your web application, the CX UI Capture for the AJAX library can be deployed to gather this information.
 This library requires additional deployment, configuration, and maintenance and might involve Professional Services.

 Request and response data